sustrik/libdill/README.md

 Libdill uses deadlines rather than timeouts.
 Deadline is a specific point in time when the function should be canceled.
-To create a deadline use 'now' function.
-The result it in milliseconds, thus `now() + 1000` means one second from now onward.
+To create a deadline use `now()` function.
+The result is in milliseconds, thus `now() + 1000` means "one second from now onward".

-If deadline is reached the function in question fails and sets `errno` to ETIMEDOUT.
+If deadline is reached the function in question fails and sets `errno` to `ETIMEDOUT`.

 Deadline -1 means "Never time out."

 Deadline 0 means "Perform the operation immediately.
-If not possile return

-ETIMEDOUT."
-This is different to deadline of `now()` where the operation may not even be attempted.
+If not possile return `ETIMEDOUT`."
+This is different to deadline of `now()` where the operation is not guaranteed to be attempted.

 ## Sleeping

-To sleep until deadline expires use 'msleep' function:
+To sleep until deadline expires use `msleep()` function:

 `int rc = msleep(now() + 1000);`

-The function return 0 if it succeeds.
+The function returns 0 if it succeeds.
 In case of error it returns -1 and sets errno to one of the following values:

 * `ECANCELED`: Current coroutine was canceled by its owner.